-- If a cheque or order for a registration payment is (3) not honoured on first presentation, the registration is liable to suspension or cancellation under subregulation (1) on the registered ground that the operator outstanding monetary liabilities to the Registrar relating to the vehicle. - (4) Despite the suspension of registration, the registration period continues to run.
+- If a cheque or order for a registration payment is (3) not honoured on first presentation, the registration is liable suspension to or cancellation under subregulation (1) on the registered that the operator ground outstanding monetary liabilities to the Registrar relating to the vehicle. - (4) Despite the suspension of registration, the registration period continues to run.